Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Finding The Bottom – Depth Control

-Like many other species that inhabit the river, salmon often hold close to the bottom and that means you need to get your bait down close enough to them that it’s in their strike zone.
+Salmon often hold close to the bottom, which means you need to get your bait down close enough to them that it’s in their strike zone.

-Finding the bottom can be done more effectively using the right floats and the right baits, and my specialized custom leader setup which I discuss in more detail on my page How To Know How Deep To Set Your Float – 2 Easy Ways.
+Finding the bottom can be done more effectively using the right floats, the right baits, and my specialized custom leader setup, which I discuss in more detail on my page How To Know How Deep To Set Your Float – 2 Easy Ways.

 Covering The Water For More Salmon